sy-shi/sy-shi.github.io/research/hexarotor.md

 <img src="assets/img/flight_1.png" style="zoom:100%; display:block; margin:10px auto;" />
 This research was conducted in the laboratory of Cooperative Intelligence of Unmanned Systems (CIUS) led by [Prof. Wei Dong](https://me.sjtu.edu.cn/teacher_directory1/dongwei2.html).
-Aiming at exploraiton and rescue tasks in flight-impeded areas, we designed an **integrated quadruped-hexarotor system**.
+Aiming at exploration and rescue tasks in flight-impeded areas, we designed an **integrated quadruped-hexarotor system**.
-UAVs are flexible and efficient to transport the ground vehicle to the task spot, and quadruped robots are of high-adaptiveness in complex environments.
-The collaboration can combine the advantages of the aerial and quadruped vehicles.
+UAVs are flexible and efficient in transporting the ground vehicle to the task spot, and quadruped robots are of high adaptiveness in complex environments.
+The collaboration can combine the advantages of aerial and quadruped vehicles.

 ---
 ### Collaboration Process
 <img src="assets/img/process2.png" style="zoom:30%; display:block; margin:10px auto;" />
 As illustrated in the cartoon picture above, the hexarotor delivers the quadruped over ground obstacles to somewhere near task sites and **releases** it.
-Then the quadruped conduct **exploration** tasks in complex flight-impeded areas while the UAV remains unmoved.
+Then the quadruped conducts **exploration** tasks in complex flight-impeded areas while the UAV remains unmoved.
-After the task is over, the
+After the mission, the
-quadruped **searches** for the hexarotor via onboard localizaiton and vison systems, then **assembling** the two robots for return.
-Only one onboard computer carried by the quadruped is utilized during the whole process, which reduces the overall weight and cost.
+quadruped **searches** for the hexarotor via onboard localization and vision systems, **assembling** the two robots for return.
+Only one onboard computer carried by the quadruped is utilized during the whole process, reducing the overall weight and cost.

 ---
 ### System Design
 [Read our Paper](https://ieeexplore.ieee.org/abstract/document/9665137)
 <img src="assets/img/dock.png" style="zoom:70%; display:block; margin:10px auto;" />
 In transportation, the UAV and the quadruped robot are closely contacted.
-We exploited this and developed an **adaptive docking system**, with which the quadruped can be captured by the UAV without the requirement for high localization accuracy.
+We exploited this and developed an **adaptive docking system**, with which the the AUV can capture the quadruped without requiring high localization accuracy.
 And this system enabled two vehicles to **share computing resources** with four electrodes for serial communication.